Codexa-by-HQ/codexa-core/README.md

 ### HTTP Framework (`@codexa/core/http`)

-A priority-sorted, lifecycle-managed middleware pipeline built on [Oak](https://jsr.io/@oak/oak).
+A priority-sorted, lifecycle-managed middleware pipeline built on [Oak](https://jsr.io/@oak/oak) with an enterprise plugin system.

 > **No need to install `@oak/oak` separately** — `Router` is re-exported from `@codexa/core/http`.